Authorization

 If the user clicks Allow access

-, then they are redirected to the redirect_uri
+, they are then redirected to the redirect_uri

-with a temporary authorization code (code
+with a temporary authorization code

-with an error (error
+with an error

 Prompt for an integration with a Notion template option